BenBarrett89/miscellaneous/src/fae-approaches/README.md

 node findAll.js
 ```

-Two files are written;
+Three files are written;

+- [`combinations-by-approach`](./combinations-by-approach.txt) - the approach order is static and the values are permuted (and not duplicated)
 - [`permutations-by-approach`](./permutations-by-approach.txt) - the approach order is static and the values are permuted
 - [`permutations-by-value`](./permutations-by-value.txt) - the value order is static and the approaches are permuted

 ## Getting a random combination

-Two options are given for selecting a random combination, depending on whether the output should keep the approach order or value order static.
+Three options are given for selecting a random combination, depending on whether the output should keep the approach order or value order static.

 ### By Approach